Coat of arms of Ursynów: Design

 The coat of arms depicts a red castle, consisting of a red open gate with black bars, and two red towers on each side with black roofs.
 On the top of the gate is a black bear, standing on its back feet, and facing to the left.
 It holds a red rose.
 The building stands on a green field, and behind a yellow background.
 The coat of arms has an Iberian style escutcheon with square top and rounded base.

 The bear refers to the coat of arms of the heraldic clan of Rawa, that also depicts a black bear.
 It refers to Julian Ursyn Niemcewicz, the member of the clan, that in 1822, bought Ursynów, naming it after his family name.
-The caste symbolizes the city of Warsaw, that Ursynów is a part of.
+The castle symbolizes the city of Warsaw, that Ursynów is a part of.
 The red colour of the building, and a yellow colour of the background, refer to the flag of Warsaw, that consists of yellow and red horizontal stripes.
 The open gate symbolizes the hospitality of the inhabitants of the district.
 The green field below the castle symbolizes the district greenery, and refer to its past, when it consisted of villages and farm fields.